MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 ## Review timesheets

-A list of the timesheets that need to be reviewed is available in the menu.
+A list of the timesheets that need to be reviewed is available on the menu.
 This option is only available if you've been designated as a workflow approver.
 Both header and line approval are supported.
 Line level approval offers the ability to mark one or more lines for approval.
 After reviewing the timesheet information, click **Approve**, **Delegate**, or **Return** to continue the workflow.